gorlapraveen/The-Learning-Documentation-Project/docs/encrypt/EncryptAFile.md

-**Note** : Its better to choose `gpg` encryption over `openssl -aes-256`  because of high secure 4096 encryption in `gpg` using two differnet keys(such as public and private keys for encryption and decryption respectively)
+**Note** : Its better to choose `gpg` encryption over `openssl -aes-256`  because of high secure 4096 encryption in `gpg` using two different keys(such as public and private keys for encryption and decryption respectively)